-Whilst working on a project in Los Angeles on Gangs, I managed to get permission to photograph inside the California state prison, gaining access in itself was a real challenge, and then getting permission to photograph was to say the least a real bonus to the main project, on arrival at the heavily guarded entrance I signed in and was taken to see he Warden, he was very interested in photography, we had exchanged e-mails during previous months regarding access to the facility, I had to be security checked through various agencies European and stateside to make sure that I had no affiliation to any groups that might pose a threat.
+Whilst working on a project in Los Angeles on Gangs, I managed to get permission to photograph inside the California state prison, gaining access in itself was a real challenge, and then getting permission to photograph was to say the least a real bonus to the main project, on arrival at the heavily guarded entrance I signed in and was taken to see the Warden, access to high security prison is very difficult, but we had exchanged many e-mails during previous months regarding access for the project, the warden who was very interested in photography had given permission on a few occasions for photographers to gain access, I had to be security checked through various agencies European and stateside to make sure that I had no affiliation to any groups that might pose a threat.

-We discussed the project in detail, I got the impression that this was not the norm to allow photographers in to photograph inmates, and as the prison housed maximum security prisoners, safety was key, I was given a briefing on what I could and couldn't do, I was then assigned to a California correctional peace officer, who would be my guide and protection if need be, after leaving the Warden it took around 25 minutes to actually get into the secure units of the maximum security prison, this was due to checks at each secure gate, My camera was a custom built large format bellows field camera, similar to those of the 19th century, dark cloth over the head, the whole 9 yards, it was slow and cumbersome, a talking point if nothing else.
+We discussed the project in detail, from the question asked I was aware this was not the norm, to allow photographers in to photograph inmates, and as the prison housed maximum security prisoners, safety was key, I was given a briefing on what I could and couldn't do, I was then assigned to a California correctional peace officer, who would be my guide and protection if need be, after leaving the Warden it took around 25 minutes to actually get into the secure units of the maximum security prison, this was due to checks at each secure gate, My camera was a custom built large format bellows field camera, similar to those of the 19th century, dark cloth over the head, the whole 9 yards, it was slow and cumbersome, a talking point if nothing else.

 We finally passed through the last gate, and crossed the yard to the maximum security unit, as I crossed the yard surrounded by inmates working out and talking in small groups, it suddenly struck me that I was inside being looked at by murderers and rapist and that this was the real deal, there was no exit through the gift shop if you felt a bit scared, and correctional peace officer, means just that, they don’t carry firearms due to the risk of being overpowered by an inmate, the interior of the living area is built around a single tower with a control room high above the floor, similar to air traffic control, this houses the firearms if required, and is only accessible by Guards.